johnsaquino/project-livewire/docs/local_setup.md

-# Project Pastra - Local Setup Guide
+# Project Livewire - Local Setup Guide

-This guide provides detailed instructions for setting up and running Project Pastra on your local machine for development and testing.
+This guide provides detailed instructions for setting up and running Project Livewire on your local machine for development and testing.

 ## Prerequisites